KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT English.md

 Usually, you are taught to include the connecting word (eg. "however") with the sentence after the connector.
 But in this special case, the "however" has NOTHING to do with the succeeding sentence, so it goes BEFORE the colon ("book, however:")

+#### Semicolons

+Semicolons are used in these two situations:
+- A list where individual items have commas in them or are very long
+- To join together two related statements, where both statements could be their own sentence

 ### Apostrophe